Azure-Samples/active-directory-node-webapi/README.md

 ### Step 4: Install MongoDB on to your platform

 To successfully use this sample, you must have a working installation of MongoDB.
-We will use MongoDB to make our REST API persistant across server instances.
+We will use MongoDB to make our REST API persistent across server instances.

 Install MongoDB from [http://mongodb.org](http://www.mongodb.org).

-**NOTE:** This walkthrough assumes that you use the default installation and server endpoints for MongoDB, which at the time of this writing is: mongodb://localhost
+**NOTE:** This walkthrough assumes that you use the default installation and server endpoints for MongoDB, which at the time of this writing is: mongodb://localhost.
+This should work locally without any configuration changes if you run this sample on the same machine as you've installed and ran mongodb.

 ### Step 5: Download the Sample application and modules